Data-driven Control Against False Data Injection Attacks: Numerical Examples

-where $\Vert \omega(\sigma(t))D\Vert \le 0.783$.
+Similarly to the previous section, we collect an input-state trajectory of length $T=21$ by stimulating the system such that ${\rm rank}(W_0) = n_x + n_u$ holds.
+We then run the system online, where unknown faults are characterized by changes in the system matrix $A_{\rm tr}$, resulting in $\tilde{A} = A_{\rm tr} + \omega(\sigma(t))D$ with { } where $\Vert \omega(\sigma(t))D\Vert \le 0.783$.
 The switching signal $\sigma(t)$ is depicted in Fig \ref{fig:com_wu_3_xc}(d).
 Letting $\delta = 0.14$, $\epsilon_1 = 0.998$, and $\epsilon_2 = 1$, under the fault switching signal presented in Fig. \ref{fig:com_wu_3_xc}(d), system trajectories under the proposed Alg. \ref{alg:ctrl} (+ marked dotted line), the data-driven method in \cite{rotulo2021online} (solid line), and a time-invariant feedback gain (dashed line) are depicted in Fig, \ref{fig:com_wu_3_xc}(a)--(c), which further corroborates the effectiveness of the proposed method.
 The system's performance under different $\epsilon_1$ and $\epsilon_2$ values is depicted in Fig. \ref{fig:com_wmo_3_epsilon}.
+The average computation time per iteration for the ID-based method in \cite{wu2019optimalswitching}, the method in \cite{rotulo2021online}, and the proposed method are $10^{-4}$s, $0.3394$s and $0.6133$s, respectively.
+Furthermore, by consolidating the SDPs \eqref{eq:intersection} and \eqref{eq:lqr:on} into single SDP, the computational time decreases to $0.2201$s, verifying Remark \ref{rmk:complexity}. { }